CzechNorrisCZ/sync_2_folders/README.md

 # sync_2_folders

-Syncs 2 folders via the terminal.
+This script syncs 2 folders, in minute intervals determined by the user, via the terminal.
+The script also creates a log file that records every change when folders are synced.